Techtonica/curriculum/databases/installing-postgresql.md

  psql postgres
 ```

-We will see the following output.
+You will see the following output

 ```bash
 $  psql postgres